lkilcher/pyDictH5/README.rst

   >>> print(timedat.time)
   [0, 1, 2, ...
 28, 29]

-The ``pycoda.data`` object does simple concatenating along the first (``0``) axis of all arrays.
+The ``pyDictH5.data`` object does simple concatenating along the first (``0``) axis of all arrays.
 It does no checking to make sure the data is the same size in this dimension, so if you have data of different lengths in a single data object, you may get unexpected results.